equinix/terraform-equinix-metal-openstack/README.md

 packet-block-storage-deatach
 ```

-Via the Packet Web App, detach the volume from the host, and then delete the volume.
+Via the Equinix Metal Web App, detach the volume from the host, and then delete the volume.
 The physical host can then be deprovisioned via Terraform destroy.